 - If the home was built prior to 1983 and/or you’ve confirmed that the concrete was not provided by JJ Mottes, check the dates of any subsequent additions, garages or outbuildings with the building department in the town.

 - Contact the Town Assessor and ask if that specific property has requested an assessment reduction due to evidence of a crumbling basement.
-You can obtain information about a neighborhood, certain streets or the whole town through a Freedom of Information request.
-Contact the Assessor for specifics.

 - If you are looking outside of a subdivision, are there similar homes on the street/neighborhood that may have been built by the same builder?